PCR-git/AC-SINDy/README.md

-## AC-SINDy: Scalable Sparse Identification of Nonlinear Dynamics via Arithmetic Circuits
+## AC-SINDy: Compositional Sparse Identification of Nonlinear Dynamics

+**TL;DR:** Learn sparse dynamical systems without enumerating candidate functions.

-A compositional extension of the Sparse Identification of Nonlinear Dynamics (SINDy) framework that replaces explicit feature libraries with structured arithmetic circuits for learning sparse, interpretable dynamical systems.
+A compositional extension of the Sparse Identification of Nonlinear Dynamics (SINDy) framework that replaces explicit feature libraries with a structured, factorized representation.

-The original SINDy algorithm (Brunton et al., 2016) identifies governing equations by selecting a sparse combination of candidate functions from a predefined library.
-In contrast, this project constructs candidate functions implicitly through compositions of linear transformations and multiplicative interactions, enabling a more scalable and structured representation.
+Standard SINDy identifies governing equations by selecting sparse combinations of candidate functions from a predefined library.
+However, this library grows combinatorially with system dimension and nonlinearity.

+AC-SINDy avoids explicit enumeration by constructing functions implicitly through compositions of simple primitives (e.g., linear transformations and multiplicative interactions), yielding a compact and scalable representation.

 ---